pagekite/upagekite/README.md

 address changes frequently enough to be an annoyance, you may prefer to serve the code over `pagekite.py` instead, as described below.

-Otherwise, skip to the ESP32 setup section.
+Otherwise, skip to the ESP32 or localhost setup sections below.

 ### Bootstrap web server using pagekite.py